What to bring with you to Sagehen

 - Tent: you can also camp within the field station if you prefer that to sharing a bunkhouse, but the fee is the same.

-- Supplies: bring your own toiletries, sun cream, school supplies, etc. We provide toilet paper and cleaning supplies like sponges, cleaner, laundry soap, towels, mops.
-Sagehen has a full, communal kitchen for food preparation which includes dishes, silverware, coffee pots, cook pans, etc. While there are often odds and ends of building materials lying around the station and available for use, visitors will generally need to bring anything required for constructing field research and education apparatus.
+- Supplies: bring your own toiletries, sun cream, school supplies, etc. We provide toilet paper and cleaning supplies like sponges, dishsoap, bleach, laundry soap, towels, mops.
+Sagehen has a full, communal kitchen for food preparation which includes dishes, glasses, cups, silverware, coffee pots, cook pans, etc. While there are often odds and ends of building materials lying around the station and available for use, visitors will generally need to bring anything required for constructing field research and education apparatus.
 You should also plan on removing your leftovers when you leave.